bacdillon/AutomationPlayground/UiPath/Basic API Integration Extracting Data from a REST API into Excel/Readme.md

 - Prompts the user with an **input dialog** asking, "How many data do you need to extract?" — allowing the number of records to be set at run time rather than being fixed in the automation.
 - Repeatedly calls the **`randomuser.me` REST API**, once for each record requested, retrieving a randomly generated user profile in JSON format each time.
-- **Deserializes** each JSON response and extracts the relevant fields — first name, last name, and email address.
+- **Deserializes** each JSON response and extracts the relevant fields with first name, last name, and email address.
 - Adds each extracted record as a new row to a data table, building up the full result set as the loop runs.
 - Writes the completed data table out to an **Excel file**, producing a clean spreadsheet with columns for First Name, Last Name, and Email, and one row per record retrieved (the video shows 15 such records successfully extracted and saved).